-Whether for business or strictly social purposes, blogging these days is about self-branding.
-Unfortunately, on free platforms like Blogger.com that have millions of users and blog posts, it’s difficult to stand out from the crowd, even with a super cool name.
+Whether for business or strictly social purposes, a big part of building a website and blog is about branding.
+Unfortunately, on free platforms like Blogger.com that have millions of users and blog posts, it’s difficult to stand out from the crowd, even if your blog has a really great name.

 No matter how much effort you put into creating valuable content and making a free blog presentable, you will eventually face the hard reality that you are mostly promoting the platform, not you or your brand.
 This holds true especially if you have to compromise on your desired address name since your first choices are often taken.

-On a free platform, the blog is your blog–sort of.
+On a free platform, the blog is not really your blog at all.
 You see, although your fantastic content is identified (hopefully) with you, the underlying company (Google, WordPress, Medium, etc.) are the real owners of the site.
 Later on, if you want to move to another free platform (or eventually to your own domain), you risk losing your readers, because you have no control over the site.

-All of the work you put into getting your site indexed in the search engines also goes to waste because when you do decide to move to your own domain, you'll need to start from scratch to get your new site indexed so that it actually shows up in internet search results.
+All of the work you put into getting your site indexed in the search engines so that it ranks well also goes to waste because when you do decide to move to your own domain to another web host.
+You'll need to start from scratch to get your new site indexed so that it actually shows up in internet search results.

 3. Owning Your Own Blog is Extremely Inexpensive

 As mentioned at the beginning of this article, you don't have to worry about high costs preventing you from hosting your own blog.
 By downloading quality (and more often than not, free) blogging software and purchasing your own domain name, you’ll be all set.
 Budgeting between $10 to $15 a month should do the trick.

 Convinced that you should host your own blog?
 If so, the WordPress platform is the way to go, because it has already been tried and tested on millions of website worldwide.
 Other options exist, but if this is your first venture into hosting, you'll have easy success with WordPress.